jjvanzon/Circular-Language-Spec/constructs-drafts/conversions.md

 2009-05-12

 Conversions may apply to assigning object references as well, as well as other types of assignment.
-But in assignment of an object, that does not have the right class, but it does support the right interface should be allowed and not result in conversion.
+But in assignment of an object, that might not have the right class, but it might support the right interface should be allowed and not result in conversion.
 How the two resolutions relate, has to be covered in this documentation folder as well.

-It seems, that when type control does not allow the assignment, a conversion command might be available for implicit invocation, or an error might occur.
+It seems, that when type control might not allow the assignment, a conversion command might be available for implicit invocation, or an error might occur.

 Conversion commands are not specific to an object.
 It links to two objects: the source and the target.
 Because command parameters and object commands are interchangeable, how do conversion commands look in a diagram?